jakelarue/beautiful-jekyll/aboutme.md

 A few things you should know about me:

-- I don't write for passion - I write for results
+- I write for results: clicks and cash - not passion
-- I write for my own businesses as well, so you're not dealing with a charlatan - I actually drink my own kool-aid
 - I like to deal straight.
 No bullshit.
 No cutting corners.
+- I write for my own businesses as well, so you're not dealing with a charlatan - I actually drink my own kool-aid
 - Dropping out of college was one of the best decisions I made in my life
 - And I'm a heavy cryptocurrency enthusiast that loves to take random road trips and play poker